rendered-obsolete/rendered-obsolete.github.io/_posts/2020/2020-1-24-abroad_flights.md

 If you fly into the U.S. frequently and are eligible, take a look at [Global Entry](https://www.cbp.gov/travel/trusted-traveler-programs/global-entry).
 Besides breezing through U.S. immigration, it automatically enrolls you in [TSA PreCheck](https://www.cbp.gov/travel/trusted-traveler-programs/global-entry/tsa-precheck)- which is handy even for domestic travel.

 I used to be a die-hard believer in this, but re-entry has gotten a lot smoother and more automated and PreCheck more crowded over the past few years.

+### Itinerary

+If you're traveling for work, try to take a few extra days off to actually enjoy where you're going.
+Either for opportunistic activities or just sight-seeing.
+It puts your mind in the context of "mini-vacation" instead of boring "work trip".

+### Device Readiness

+Buy a book for your e-reader, grab docs/movies/videos for offline viewing, download the airline app to partake in in-flight entertainment, switch [Steam to offline mode](https://support.steampowered.com/kb_article.php?ref=3160-agcb-2555), and so on to give yourself a few options to kill time.
+I find that I can generally program or read the first part of the flight, but for the second part I'm generally too frazzled to do anything but play dumb games or watch movies.

+You should also download offline maps and other apps necessary for your destination.

+### Anxiety Management

+Take care of things well in advance so you're not overwhelmed at the last minute and fretting about what you forgot.
+I don't mind chilling in the airport for an hour, I hate _barely_ making flights.

+Arrange for someone to check on your pets/children/flat.
+Use your phone to make a quick tutorial video showing them where kibble/snacks and sundry accouterments are to be found or how to perform necessary tasks.

+Clean your house, or if nothing else, definitely take out the trash before you leave.
+Coming back from a long trip to a filthy flat sucks.

 ## Before Take-Off